josegonzalez/josediazgonzalez.com/_posts/2015-12-26-creating-a-generic-cakephp-skeleton.markdown

 ## "I've got a lot of problems with you people"

 A while back [^1], I <s>stole</s> built a [simple image upload tool](https://devcenter.heroku.com/articles/paperclip-s3) for our [marketing team](https://seatgeek.com/sgteam).
 The reason I built this was simple; I wanted to stop the marketing team from uploading large file assets to the main repository [^2], thereby bloating repository size.
+Plus they get their assets out as soon as they need them, instead of waiting for some silly dev to press the deploy button.
 It's worked well enough, but has lately shown it's age:

 - Thumbnails are processed in a web request, slowing down large file uploads.
 We should *always* process any files in the background, to avoid slowing down the user's interaction with the site.
 - Thumbnails are created *regardless* of the file type.
 Uploading a large gif?
 Yeah that won't work.